Abdominal Wall Reconstruction

 After hernia repair, abdominoplasty, and other abdominal surgeries including liposuction, it is comforting to wear an external support.
 The garment provides some compression to the skin and soft tissues to help with pain, smooth out and improve healing, and reduce swelling.
 The garment serves as a reminder of the recent surgery, and not to do any heavy lifting.

 Garments or binders that wrap around the body are most useful for upper abdominal hernias.
-Girdles, bicycle pants, and “spanxs” are all useful for lower abdominal incisions such as abdominoplasty because of the way they wrap around the hips.
-A particularly firm support can be obtained from the Columbian garment known as a “faja”.
+Girdles, bicycle pants, and “spanxs” are all useful for lower abdominal incisions such as abdominoplasty because of the compression they provide. .
+A particularly firm support can be obtained from the South American garment known as a “faja”.
 This garment is used for cosmetic improvement of the abdomen, as well as after abdominal wall surgery.
-Stores that sell the faja can be found in Chicago on the internet.
+Stores that sell the faja in Chicago can be found on the internet.

 Binders can be worn most of the day immediately after abdominal surgery.
 Girdles, bicycle pants, spanx, and fajas are best worn after the drains are removed.
 The garments should be worn most of the day for the first several weeks.
 Dr. Dumanian will tell you when the garments are no longer needed.